Questions for Gun-Control Advocates

 6. Doesn't a well-armed population provide a huge deterrent to invasion?
 And a huge soft target if not armed?

 Yes.
 This does not need explaining.
 Taking a country street by street will make any nation think twice about invasion.
+It is the reason why Hitler didn't invade the strategically placed Switzerland during World War II - he was advised by his generals that he would lose most of his army if he tried because so many people were armed.

 7. How do a people throw off their government when it seeks to become their master rather than their servant if the government has all the weapons?

 Individuals must have the ability to match their own government in at least bearable arms.
 Even a government with heavier equipment cannot defeat millions of citizens with assault weapons.
 History shows that governments, sooner or later, do oppress their people once they have removed their people's ability to resist.
+This is why the Framers of the US Constitution upheld the right to keep and bear arms so vociferously.
+They had direct experience of the importance of personal arms after the British Crown sought to confiscate their own.
+The USA would likely never have been born had the Redcoats been successful in that effort.

 8. Won't far more people be killed/harmed by the inability to defend themselves under gun control, than would be accidentally harmed in an environment where the right to keep and bears arms was secured?

 The number of lives saved each day through guns (in actual use, or just as a deterrent) far exceeds the numbers of lives sadly lost in gun accidents.
 Those who resort to arguing on this point are not being intellectually honest.
 Two of the videos below, "Disarmed" and John Stossel's report, touch on this issue and upon stats in general.
+The argument for gun control on this point is like saying we should ban food because some people choke on it and die.

 9. If the responsibility necessary to own weapons can only be permitted by government or government-backed bodies, then where did they gain such superiority over private individuals and organisations to make such decisions if the government gains its just powers from the governed?